berkin/dotfiles/README.md

 - [ ] add screenshot of terminal and vim
 - [ ] semantic hightlight plugin added, but should run on startup. also colors must be set according to theme.
+- [ ] i dont like the contrast level of solarized, find sth else.
+- [ ] is is possible to use terminal with transparent and vim not.